 Here you view an aged couple, bent double with infirmities and years, and God knows! but little capable to sustain a protracted journey through the winter of life, yet hoping still to see better days, when the war is ended, and their children returned.
-Time, the war is ended, and their children returned.
 Time, that at length brings all things to bear, finishes the war; but time does not bring back their children.

-To the artifical advantages of war, I oppose with confidence, the real losses of mankind: To the pomp and splendour of martial heroism, I oppose the orphan's tears, and the widow's cry:.
-And to the vain and idle boast of the victor, the sad and untimely fate of the vanquished.
-When the glories of a battle are the theme of conversation, how seldom are those remembered who fought and fell in it!
-Twenty thousand of what are called common soldiers, might perish, and no one concern himself to enquire how they died, or where they were buried; but let inhuman and insolent pride be told, that every one of those poor men, who thus fell neglected and forgotten, were as true to their king as faithful to their country, had dispositions as good, and hearts as brave and honest, and souls as dear, as the greatest and noblest warrior among them.
-How often are the common soldiers doome's to "Beg bitter bread," while too many who are conversant only in the knaveries of war, and who without virtue, labour, or hazard, are growing rich, as their country is impoverishing; find their infamies at length rewarded, by equipages that shine like meteors, and palaces that rise like exhalations.
+To the artifical advantages of war, I oppose with confidence, the real losses of mankind : To the pomp and splendour of martial heroism, I oppose the orphan's tears, and the widow's cry : And to the vain and idle boast of the victor, the sad and untimely fate of the vanquished.
+When the glories of a battle are the theme of conversation, how seldom are those remembered who fought and fell in it !
+Twenty thousand of what are called common soldiers, might perish, and no one concern himself to enquire how tliey died, or where they were buried ; but let inhuman and insolent pride be told, that every one of those poor men, who thus fell neglected and forgotten, were as true to their king as faithful to their country, had dispositions as good, and hearts as brave and honest, and souls as dear, as the greatest and noblest warrior among them.
+How often are the common soldiers doomed to "Beg bitter bread," while too many who are conversant only in the knaveries of war, and who without virtue, labour, or hazard, are growing rich, as their country is impoverishing, find their infamies at length rewarded, by equipages that shine like meteors, and palaces that rise like exhalations.

-In short, war is altogether a system of folly and devastation, of knavery and ingratitude, where the chief actors are the greatest lossers, the most inoffensive the greatest sufferers.-Where the least entitled grow rich upon the spoil of those who serve them, and where the most deserving are repaid with poverty and disgrace.
+In short, war is altogether a system of folly and devastation, of knavery and ingratitude, where the chief actors are the greatest lossers, the most inoffen. sive the greatest sufferers .- Where the least entitled grow rich upon the spoil of those who serve them, and where the most deserving are repaid with poverty and disgrace.
+19 W OW .
+Were "S mits off attach the town on the south when boing the way I det in the start of the with their halders there to scale the citedel.

-Nay more, where men at the instigation of those who glory in their destruction, ACT A PART CONTRARY TO HUMAN NATURE, THE DICTATES OF SOUND REASON, AND TO THE VERY SPIRIT OF CHRISTIANITY.

-at mile minimit the out to be

-THE STORMING OF BADAJOZ.
+Nay more, where men at the instigation of those who glory in their destruction, ACT A PART CONTRARY TO HUMAN NATURE, THE DICTATES OF SOUND BEA-SON, AND TO THE VERY SPIRIT OF CHRISTIANITY. at a main build on the third and the rest were to even it the mand breach, THE STORMING OF BADAJOZ. rix y round of bill- muid res, and was on ince, to show you where, and to the

-Camp before Budajoz, 5th April, 1812.
+Camp before Badajoz, 5th April, 1812.